kpango/resume/content/experiences/yahoo-swat.md

 - ***Service Authorization Mesh Sidecar
 Chief Architect & Founder (Go/Kubernetes/CloudFundry/OpenStack)***	2018/11~2019/7
 In Yahoo!
 JAPAN we uses Athenz as a SSoT RBAC source for service authorization and authentication.
-It was difficult for internal engineers to implement authorization logic using Athenz, and in most cases it took 3 days to a week to implement, and it was left to the engineers to decide whether to implement Athenz.
+It was difficult for internal engineers to implement authorization logic using Athenz, and in most cases it took 3 days to implement, and it was left to the engineers to decide whether to implement Athenz.
 So, I thought creating a transparent authorization proxy that operates like ServiceMesh in the cloud environment.
 I implemented it in a month, and I published it to our internal engineers.
 As a result of it, internal engineers can deploy authorization functionality in 30 minutes and security certificates are managed by mesh sidecar.